Distance: 5.8 miles One Way | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

 Distance: 52 miles | 1 hr 15 min.

 Escalante was another place we wished we had more time for!
 You absolutely cannot miss a day at Lower Calf Creek Falls.
-Hiking Lower Calf Creek Falls Trail was one of the most incredible things we did our entire month road tripping Utah.
+Hiking Lower Calf Creek Falls Trail was one of the most incredible things we did during our entire three-week Arizona-Utah road trip.

 Goblin Valley State Park